Jim Norton & Sam Roberts

-Jim Norton & Sam Roberts is an American radio show hosted by Jim Norton and Sam Roberts that began airing in October 2016.
-The show originates from New York City and airs live on weekday mornings on Faction Talk, an uncensored channel on the subscription-based satellite radio service SiriusXM.
-The show is also available on-demand through the SiriusXM app.
+Jim Norton & Sam Roberts is an American radio show hosted by Jim Norton and Sam Roberts that aired from October 2016 through December 2024.
+The show originated from New York City and aired live on weekday mornings on Faction Talk, an uncensored channel on the subscription-based satellite radio service SiriusXM.
+The show was also available on-demand through the SiriusXM app.

 History

 In early 2001, Norton became a co-host of Opie and Anthony on WNEW in New York City, with hosts Gregg "Opie" Hughes and Anthony Cumia.
 He first appeared on the show in 2000 with Andrew Dice Clay during his time opening for him on tour and became a regular guest and sat in on some shows.
 On July 3, 2014, the show, then broadcasting on SiriusXM satellite radio, ended after Cumia was fired for posting a series of "racially charged" tweets following an alleged off-air incident with a black woman on the street.
 Hughes and Norton then became hosts of Opie with Jim Norton, which aired until September 2016.

-Roberts began his radio career on June 13, 2005 as an intern on the Opie and Anthony radio show on XM Satellite Radio, based in New York City.
+Roberts began his radio career on WERW at Syracuse University before interning on the Opie and Anthony radio show on XM Satellite Radio on June 13, 2005, based in New York City.
 In 2006, he became the show's associate producer, followed by producer in January 2010.
 In April 2011, Roberts became the host of the pre and post Opie and Anthony radio show, and became the show's executive producer in February 2014.
 From June 2015 to October 2016, Roberts hosted Sam Roberts' Show.

 In October 2016, growing differences between Hughes and Norton led to Hughes hosting The Opie Radio Show in afternoons and Norton and Roberts doing Jim Norton & Sam Roberts as the new morning show.
-While Hughes parted ways with SiriusXM, in October 2018, the hosts renewed their contracts to continue the show for another three years.
-Beginning October 15, 2018, the show's start time moved from 8:00 a.m. to 7:00 a.m and now runs for four hours.
-In 2021, the start time moved back to 8:00 AM after 1.5 years of remote radio.
-As of July 2021, the main show cast is back in the studio.
+In October 2018, Norton and Roberts renewed their contracts to continue the show for another three years.
+Beginning October 15, 2018, the show's start time moved from 8:00 a.m. to 7:00 a.m and ran for four hours.
+In 2021, the start time moved back to 8:00 in the morning.
 They signed extensions on their contracts to last through December 2021.
-They re-signed through the year of 2025.
+They then re-signed through 2024.
+In January 2025, Norton revealed that he and SiriusXM had parted ways after failing to come to terms on a contract renewal, ending the Jim Norton & Sam Roberts show after eight years.